Imagine that rather than a sequence of notes you want to play a chord. A

 guitar: (c 0 0 0 0 0 0 W)

-As you can see, the chord notation is just a Clojure
+As you can see, the chord notation is just a Clojure function c with

 seven parameters, the fret of each one of the six strings and the